SRGSSR/pillarbox-android/pillarbox-player/docs/README.md

 - [Tracking](./MediaItemTracking.md)

 ## Known issues
-- Playing DRM content on two instance of `PillarboxPlayer` is not supported on all devices.
+- Playing DRM content on two instances of `PillarboxPlayer` is not supported on all devices.
-  - Current known devices: Samsung Galaxy A13
+  - Currently known device: Samsung Galaxy A13

 ## Getting started